 John K. Edwards

-John K. Edwards is an experienced trial lawyer with over 23 years of experience and an AV/preeminent rating by Martindale-Hubbell.
-John represents clients in high stakes litigation across the country, with a primary focus on free speech rights under the First Amendment, media and entertainment, employment law, and government procurement.
+John K. Edwards is a trial lawyer with over 23 years of experience and an AV/preeminent rating by Martindale-Hubbell.
+John represents clients in high stakes litigation across the country, with a primary focus on free speech rights under the First Amendment, media and entertainment, government procurement and contracts, and employment law.

 In early 1998, barely six months after joining JW, John experienced his first federal jury trial – six weeks in Amarillo, Texas on the trial team defending Oprah Winfrey in the infamous Texas cattleman beef disparagement case.
 Since that time, John has had the privilege of representing many other media and entertainment clients, including OWN: The Oprah Winfrey Network, Harpo Productions, Zoco Productions, Dr. Oz, Dr. Phil, ABC Television, CBS Television, Fox Television, KTRK Television, Courthouse News Service, McGraw-Hill-Companies, John Wiley & Sons, Five Star Publications, and the Fort Bend Star.